-- trategies to Accomplish the Control of Strategy 4.1.1.
-Promote and expande electronic payment options to taxpayers Strategy 4.1.2.
-Partner with the documents to ensure legal complete the collection of appropriate transfer and recordation taxes. - old quarterly meetings with the State Department of Assessments and Taxation to and schedule adherence Strategy 4.1.3 - Hold quarterly mee - Section 1: Goal A statement that defines the intended impact of each service on the defined customers and how the agency will achieve its mission. - Section 2: Objective Each goal has one or a set of objectives that define the quantitative impact of the goal for short-, intermediate- and long-term targets.
-Below the objective is a bar graph with multi-year information that illustrates
+- Strategies to Accomplish the Objective Strategy 4.1.1-Partner with the of the County Executive, the Office of Management and Budget, the Office of Law, bond and and financial advisors in the preparation of bond sales

+Strategy 4.1.2 Issue debt and debt service obligations are processed when due - Section 1: Goal A statement that defines the intended impact of each service on the defined customers and how the agency will achieve its mission. - Section 2: Objective Each goal has one or a set of objectives that define the quantitative impact of the goal for short-, intermediate- and long-term targets.
+Below the objective is a bar graph with multi-year information that illustrates the actual and projected service performance compared with the service's long-term target. - Section 3: Trend and Analysis A summary and explanation of performance trends, increases and decreases in data found in each table of performance measures.

-- the actual and projected service performance compared with the service's long-term target. - Section 3: Trend and Analysis A summary and explanation of performance trends, increases and decreases in data found in each table of performance measures. - Section 4: Performance Measures each objective, there is a supporting table of actual, estimated and projected measures for the period of 2011 - 2015 for the fiscal year (FY) or calendar year (CY).
+- Section 4: Performance Measures each objective, there is a supporting table of actual, estimated and projected measures for the period of 2012 - 2016 for the fiscal year (FY) or calendar year (CY).
 Estimated performance measures are based on the most recent review of year-to-date data and relevant trends and conditions.
 Projected performance measures consider the impacts of funding decisions in this budget, historical trends and known variables.
-The performance measures provide a quantitative picture of the objective's resources (input measures), workload, demand and production (output measures), efficiency, quality and impact (outcome measures) as the result of past, present and future resource allocations.
-Please note that in some cases performance measures may not have data for all years due to availability. - Section 5: Strategies to Accomplish the Objective - A list of approaches the agency has implemented to facilitate accomplishing the objective's short-term, intermediate, and longterm targets.
+The performance measures provide a quantitative picture of the objective's resources (input measures), workload, demand and production (output measures), efficiency, quality and impact (outcome measures) as the result of past, present and future resource Please note that in some cases allocations. performance measures may not have data for all years due to availability. - Section 5: Strategies to Accomplish the Objective - A list of approaches the agency has implemented to facilitate accomplishing the objective's short-term, intermediate, and longterm targets.

-FY 2014 KEY ACCOMPLISHMENTS
+FY 2015 KEY ACCOMPLISHMENTS

-Following the Service Delivery Plan and Performance section is a highlighted list of the agency's FY 2014 achievements.
+Following the Service Delivery Plan and Performance section is a highlighted list of the agency's FY 2015 achievements.